ctrl down video player instagram facebook youtube pinterest twitter Home Menu Where Am I? Subscribe Popular

 The lighthouse has a fully equipped kitchen with a dining table that allows you to overlook the Channel.
 The lower level has one bedroom with a double bed and ensuite bathroom, the two upper-level bedrooms can sleep four, and another a three-piece bath; the lighthouse can accommodate six people quite comfortably.
 You'll have all the amenities of home; the only things you'll need to bring are edibles (don't forget the marshmallows!), personal belongings, a camera, your favourite books or fishing gear.

-The French and McKay islands are home to nature trails that lead to scenic views and treasure hunts for geocaches that Pat has carefully hidden, that tell tales of local history and folklore of the area.
-There are extraordinary opportunities to view wildlife in their natural habitat: spotting eagles or hawks overhead, a deer quietly contemplating you with its watchful eyes, or watching the otters and beavers playing nearby.
+The French and McKay islands are home to nature trails that lead to scenic views and small beaches.
+There are extraordinary opportunities to view wildlife in their natural habitat: spotting eagles or hawks overhead, a deer quietly contemplating you with its watchful eyes or watching the otters and beavers playing nearby.
 Even the simple pleasure of listening to the haunting call of the loon while relaxing with a glass of wine as you watch a glorious golden sunset in the evening from the boathouse deck.

 Guests have observed rainbows, cloud storms and rain in the distance travelling across the water, and the November gales of the Great Lakes.